 - Why Runners Benefit from some Supplements and What I take

-If it feels overwhelming, you’re trying to do too much.
+- If it feels overwhelming, you’re trying to do too much.

-Once it sticks, start focusing on the next area that matters.
+- Once it sticks, start focusing on the next area that matters.

-Suddenly you’ll find without a whole lot of effort or angst, you’re eating more veggies or drinking more water…don’t make it overly complicated.
-Now with that said the real question is what are you going to do?
+Suddenly you’ll find without a whole lot of effort or angst, you’re eating more veggies or drinking more water, or whatever your goals were…don’t make it overly complicated.
+You want to do something that you know is going to stick around long term.

 Other ways to connect with Amanda

-Get more inspiration on Pinterest
+Get more running tips: Pinterest